 Berries, especially blueberries, are rich anthocyanins, another antioxidant compound with anti-inflammatory properties.
 Grapes and cherries also contain anthocyanins.

-The processed foods so prevalent in our culture, like refined carbohydrates, fried foods, an abundance of sugar and salt, and foods with casein (cow’s milk dairy) are all linked to inflammation.
+The processed foods so prevalent in our culture, like refined carbohydrates, fried foods, an abundance of refined sugar, gluten, and foods with casein (cow’s milk dairy) are all linked to inflammation.

 Soak Up Healthy Fats and Omega-3s.

-Choose extra virgin olive oil in place of trans and saturated fats.
-Avocados and almonds are other sources of healthy oils, and avocado oil has even been shown to help the body absorb more nutrients.
+Choose healthy fats such as olive oil and coconut oil in place of trans and saturated fats.
+Avocados and almonds are other sources of healthy fats.
+Avocado oil has even been shown to help the body absorb more nutrients.